 Class One (owner-occupied residential) property owners may obtain a homestead deduction.
 D.C.
 Law 4-129, effective July 24, 1982, requires the filing of the homestead deduction application once every five years.
-This deduction eliminates property taxes on the first \$71,700 of assessed value for homeowners in 2016, and has been indexed annually (by the CPI) since October 1, 2012.
-In addition to the homestead deduction, senior citizens age 65 or older with total household adjusted gross income below \$128,950 may have their real property tax payments reduced by half.
+This deduction eliminates property taxes on the first \$72,450 of assessed value for homeowners in 2017 (\$73,350 in 2018) and has been indexed annually (by the CPI) since October 1, 2012.
+In addition to the homestead deduction, senior citizens age 65 or older with total household adjusted gross income below \$133,100 (for 2019) may have their real property tax payments reduced by half.

 Owner-occupied residential properties are also subject to a 10 percent property tax cap whereby a property may not be taxed on more than a 10 percent increase in the property's assessed value each year.
+Effective beginning in 2019, there will be a 5 percent cap annually on taxable assessed value on real properties owned and occupied by senior citizens and person with disabilities.

-The District provides two "circuit-breaker" property tax relief programs for qualified homeowners and renters who live in the District during the entire taxable year.
+The District provides several property tax relief programs for qualified homeowners and renters who live in the District during the entire taxable year.
 A credit can be claimed against their individual income tax liability (a refund if the credit exceeds any tax due) for a portion of the property taxes paid or rent paid constituting property taxes that exceeds a stated percentage of household income.
-The specific percentages are presented in Table 16, page 48-49.
+The specific percentages are presented in Table 16, page 49-50.